 Wild Things Happen in Stillness

 Above all, Oh de Laval is interested in human behaviour; the decisions we make, why we make them and how we feel as a result.
 These decisions are windows into our very personalities.
-In this spirit, each of Laval’s paintings acts as a window into her character, her pleasures and her imaginings.
+Laval's debut solo exhibition, Wild Things Happen in Stillness, acts as a window into her character, her pleasures and her imaginings.

 The act of painting is able to produce infinite potential scenarios.
 For Laval, painting is a space of pure imagination where anything can happen at any moment.
 With this in mind, the artist resists the intellectualisation or politicisation of her works, choosing instead to let joy and excitement govern her painted world.
 Laval’s paintings do not fit into the mould of any particular movement, style or narrative.
 They elude the boundaries of specific meanings, but they can be linked together by their singular sense of humour and their reoccurring motifs.